cits3007/cits3007.github.io/assets/labs/lab01.md

 ### Using GitPod { #using-gitpod }

-If you don't have access to a laptop or home computer on which you can install VirtualBox and Vagrant, then another option is to use a cloud-based development VM provided by [GitPod][gitpod].
+If you don't yet have access to a laptop on which you can install VirtualBox and Vagrant, then for the first couple of labs you can also use a cloud-based development VM provided by [GitPod][gitpod].

 You'll need to have a GitHub account for this, so if you don't have